Friday, December 25

 our isolation strains us, our anxiety unsettles us.

 with the promise of light,

 the promise of a new day.

-As we start anew each morning
+As we start anew this morning,

 trusting in your mercy and love,